davekilian/terracast/docs/architecture.md

+# Terrascale: Planet-Scale Analytics

 Terrascale is a cloud-native data storage, analysis and visualization engine with first-class support for geospatial data and real-time streaming.
 It includes

 * An HTAP database with ANSI SQL support and Python programmability
-* First-class support for geospatial vector data and raster imaging
+* First-class support for geospatial vector data and raster images
 * First-class support for incremental queries over real-time data
 * A programmable, embeddable visualizer for scalar, vector-image and raster-image queries
 * A collaborative editor with real-time, CRDT-resolved edits and version history
 * Source data snapshots and version control

-Terrascale is designed to support a variety of user scenarios online operations and offline analysis of real-world data.
-Key scenarios include operation support, such as tracking and building custom real-time visualization, monitoring and alerting for autonomous vehicles and robots operating in the real world, as well as scientific sensor analysis.
-Terrascale is not a GIS suite, but forms a potential basis for one.
+Terrascale is designed to support a variety of user scenarios involving real-world data and measurements, including online operations and offline analysis, all on a single dataset.
+For example, a customer might use Terrascale to build realtime monitoring, visualization and alerting for autonomous vehicles, then analyze their operational data for trend insights.
+Others might use Terrascale to integrate satellite raster data with on-the-ground sensors data collected in real time via an IoT network, to feed online or offline analysis and monitoring.
+Terrascale is well suited for geographic analysis scenarios, but it is not a full GIS suite; however, its extensible programming model allows it to act as a potential basis for one.

 Terrascale consists of the following software components:

 * TerrascaleDB, a cloud-native distributed storage and query engine
-* The Terrascale Tile Delivery Network (TDN), a CDN for raster image tiles
+* The Tile Delivery Network (TDN), a CDN for raster image tiles
-* The Terrascale Visualizer, a high-performance in-browser rendering engine
+* Terrascale's Visualizer, a high-performance in-browser 2D rendering engine and database client
-* Terrascale Projects, a real-time collaborative, version-controlled studio for analysis project
+* Terrascale Projects, a real-time collaborative, version-controlled studio for scientific analysis
 * The Terrascale API, which provides frontend and backend programability for the above
-* Terrascale, an in-browser webapp which unifies the experiences above
+* Terrascale, an in-browser webapp which provides a unified experience for all the above

+Although the initial build of Terrascale will be optimized for cloud computing scenarios, we plan to design up front to make it feasible to deploy Terrascale on the edge as a ruggedized portable box containing a small cluster of compute/storage nodes running Terrascale.
+For example, we abstract away cloud-native storage systems and compute orchestration APIs to make it simpler to build a local clustering system, and we have designed Terrascale to work with a very small number of compute nodes.
+Fully lighting up this scenario would also involve the introduction of a new synchronization engine, allowing a user to select subsets of their cloud dataset to take with them on the go; this is out of scope for this document.

+In this document, we will build from the bottom up, starting from Terrascale's cloud-native data management and tile rendering architecture, then moving onto client-side experiences such as the visualization engine and extensibility points, and finally onto the Projects experience hosted on Terrascale's website.

 ## Cloud Provisioning

-Terrascale is a multi-tenant service through which customers manage single-tenant compute and storage primitives stored in a third-party cloud such as AWS, Azure or GCP.
-The model is similar to Snowflake's virtual warehouse concept.
-This gives customers fine-grained control over the compute-vs-cost tradeoff, and isolates compute- and I/O-heavy analytical queries to individual customers.
+Terrascale is a multi-tenant service through which customers manage single-tenant TerrascaleDB instances running in a third-party cloud such as AWS, Azure or GCP.
+In this way, a TerrascaleDB cluster is similar to Snowflake's virtual warehouse concept.
+This gives customers fine-grained control over the compute-vs-cost tradeoff, and isolates resource-intensive analytical queries to the customer's private compute cluster.
+This alsso providess strong isolation of customer data for security-sensitive scenarios than a multi-tenant compute cloud could provide.

 ## Database Workloads

-Terrascale is a hybrid transactional/analytical database with support for high-volume short-lived transactional queries in tandem with low-volume long-lived analytical (cross-tabulation) queries.
+TerrascaleDB is a hybrid transactional/analytical database with support for high-volume short-lived transactional queries in tandem with low-volume long-lived analytical (cross-tabulation) queries.
 Analytical queries can be run as a single finite request, or incrementally over real-time streaming data.
 Users can independently scale compute and storage resources as a means to control the cost-performance tradeoff.

 Kinds of queries we expect and optimize for include...